Convention on Cluster Munitions: Adoption

-In response to U.S. lobbying, and also concerns raised by diplomats from Australia, Canada, Japan, the United Kingdom and others, the treaty includes a provision allowing signatory nations to cooperate militarily with non-signatory nations.
-This provision is designed to provide legal protections to the military personnel of signatory nations engaged in military operations with the U.S. or other non-signatory nations that might use cluster munitions.
-David Miliband, who was Britain's foreign secretary under Labour, approved the use of a loophole to manoeuvre around the ban which allows the US to keep the munitions on British territory.
+In response to US lobbying, and also concerns raised by diplomats from Australia, Canada, Japan, the United Kingdom and others, the treaty includes a provision allowing signatory nations to cooperate militarily with non-signatory nations.
+This provision is designed to provide legal protections to the military personnel of signatory nations engaged in military operations with the US or other non-signatory nations that might use cluster munitions.
+British government officials, including foreign secretary David Miliband, approved a policy which allows the US to keep the munitions in British territory.

-Prior to the Dublin meeting, the United Kingdom was thought to be one of a group of nations in a pivotal role, whereby their cooperation could make or break the treaty.
-In an unexpected turn of events shortly before the end of the conference, Prime Minister Gordon Brown declared that the United Kingdom would withdraw all of its cluster bombs from service.
-This was done despite intense behind-the-scenes lobbying by the U.S. and objections by British government personnel who saw utility in the weapons.
+Prior to the Dublin meeting, the UK was thought to be one of a group of nations in a pivotal role, whereby their cooperation could make or break the treaty.
+In an unexpected turn of events shortly before the end of the conference, Prime Minister Gordon Brown declared that the UK would withdraw all of its cluster bombs from service.
+This was done despite intense behind-the-scenes lobbying by the US and objections by British government personnel who saw utility in the weapons.

-The CCM was opened for signature at a ceremony at Oslo City Hall on 3– 2008.
+The CCM was opened for signature at a ceremony at Oslo City Hall on 3–4 December 2008.
 By the end of the ceremony, 94 states had signed the treaty, including four (Ireland, the Holy See, Sierra Leone and Norway) which had also submitted their instruments of ratification.
 Signatories included 21 of the 27 member-states of the European Union and 18 of the 26 countries in NATO.
 Among the signatories were several states affected by cluster munitions, including Laos and Lebanon.

 In November 2008, ahead of the signing conference in Oslo, the European Parliament passed a resolution calling on all European Union governments to sign and ratify the convention, as several EU countries had not yet declared their intention to do so.
 Finland had declared it would not sign, having just signed the Ottawa Treaty and replaced its mine arsenal largely with cluster munitions.